LankanHawkeye/BEAR/README.md

 2. Download the BEAR pipeline as a zipped file and unzip it to your machine.
 3. cd ./BEAR_CommandLine

-Note that, user has option to run BEAR with or without bootstrapping.

-**Option 1: run BEAR without bootstrapping**

 4. Place your own data to be processed in the following folder.

 	Foldername:  input_file